islandcontroller/hello-ch32v003/README.vscode.md

   - Serial I/O on USART1 (connected to WCH-LinkE USART)
   - TIM1 Channel 3 configured for PWM output to LED
   - SysTick enabled and using auto-reload feature
+  - I2C1 interface with 24C64 EEPROM read and write access

 ## Requirements